Interested in attending FIT Camp this summer? Here is some general information that will help you prepare for camp!

 What happens in the case of a medical emergency in the middle of camp?

 Essentia Health Saint Mary’s has a full service emergency department as well as the hospital located in Detroit Lakes, Minnesota, only 20 minutes away from Camp Cormorant.
-They do manage major trama patients with a ten bed emergency department with an emergency physician staffed twenty-four/seven as well as two registered nurses staffed at all times.
+They do manage major trauma patients with a ten bed emergency department with an emergency physician staffed 24/7 as well as two registered nurses staffed at all times.
 Service for EMS is available for both Detroit Lakes-area and Fargo-area.
 Essentia Health Saint Mary’s does not have a dedicated air service with a helicopter, but would call an Air Med Flight out of Fargo to provide that support.
 Women’s FIT Camp has excellent fitness coaches certified to perform First Aid, CPR & AED.
 For your convenience a certified water safety instructor is always on site to save anyone’s life.

 How do I get there?